 All count data collected as part of any funded project shall be provided to OCTA in one of the two following digital formats: 1) NDS/Southland Car Counters style Excel spreadsheet; or 2) JAMAR comma separated value style text file.
 The data shall then be loaded into the OCTA Roadway Operations and Analysis Database System (ROADS).
-Any data files containing numeric intersection or node identifiers shall use the same node identification (ID) numbers as is stored in the ROADS database.
+Any data files containing numeric intersection or node identifiers shall use the same node identification (ID) numbers as is stored and maintained by OCTA.
 OCTA shall provide a listing of intersections and corresponding unique node ID numbers.
 Each count data file shall adhere to the following file naming or csv.
-As an example, a turning movement count file for the intersection of Harbor Boulevard and Wilson Street in Costa Mesa would be given the filename CostaMesa_Harbor-Wilson_4534.csv.
+As an example, a turning movement count file for the intersection of Harbor Boulevard and Wilson Street in Costa Mesa would be given the filename CostaMesa\Harbor-Wilson\4534.csv.

-All traffic signal synchronization data collected and compiled as part of any funded project for both existing (before) and final optimized (after) conditions shall be provided to OCTA in Synchro version 8/9 csv Universal Traffic Data Format (UTDF) format and version 7 combined data UTDF format.
+All traffic signal synchronization data collected and compiled as part of any funded project for both existing (before) and final optimized (after) conditions shall be provided to OCTA in Synchro version 10 csv latest Universal Traffic Data Format (UTDF) format and version combined data UTDF format.
 This data shall include the network layout, node, link, lane, volume, timing, and phase data for all coordinated times.
 All such data shall be consistent with the OCTA ROADS database.